amird308/woocer/docs/SUBSCRIPTION_AND_EMPLOYEE_FLOW.md

 ## Overview

 The WooCommerce Store Management App implements a comprehensive subscription system with two main types:
-1. **Personal Subscriptions** - Individual user subscriptions
+1. **Personal Subscriptions** - Individual user subscriptions (self-paid)
-2. **Employee Subscriptions** - Organization-sponsored subscriptions for employees
+2. **Sponsored Employee Subscriptions** - Individual subscriptions sponsored by organization owners

-The system integrates with RevenueCat for payment processing and includes a dual-credit system with monthly and purchased credits.
+The system integrates with RevenueCat for payment processing and includes a dual-credit system with monthly and purchased credits. **Each user has their own individual subscription and credit pool.**

 ## System Architecture